 - There’s a million little annoying issues too such as limited movement allowed, bells dividing your day into pieces, 15 minutes to eat and so on.

-My number one reason – my son’s life doesn’t start someday – it’s going on right now:
+My son’s life doesn’t start someday – it’s happening now

 Schools very much focused on someday qualities.
 Once you get this A; once you pass this test; once you graduate and go to college; etc. Schools commented to me, and other people I know that “school is for getting you ready for real life.”
 In fact, your real life starts at birth; not many degrees later.